yorkie/rust.js/README.md

   - `fs.stat()` get the stat of the given pathname.
   - `fs.readdir()` read the directory.
   - `fs.readFile()` read the file of the given pathname.
+  - `fs.writeFile()` write the file of the given pathname and bytes/string.
 - [`os`](src/builtin/os.rs) Provides a few basic operating-system related utility functions.
   - `fs.tmpdir()`
   - `fs.homedir()`